Skamlingsbanken: 1840s National Skamlingsbakke Meetings

 I am your brother.
 Here is my hand.
 May it write for you? can it hit for you?
 So command!

 This celebration ended with a giant bonfire consisting of three or four trees and some tar barrels.

 The third meeting was also a protest meeting.
 On 18 July 1845 it drew 8,000 people with a large contingent from Norway and Sweden.
 Among the speakers was Laurids Skau, Steen Steensen Blicher Frederik Barfod and Carl Ploug, whose speech was suppressed by censors in Denmark, but was reported in Swedish magazines.

 The fourth meeting opened with a mood of happy expectation, since an open royal letter dated 8 July 1846, laid out Denmark's claim to the whole of Schleswig.
 Carl Ploug spoke at this meeting and once again the speech was censored.

 On 28 June 1847, the fifth meeting took place when Laurids Skau was pleased to report on the establishment of a Danish teacher training college and that the German high school in Haderslev, would henceforth teach in Danish.
 Master Helweg from the folk high school in Rødding then took the podium and pupils from the entire school sang.
 There were almost as many people present as there had been at the 1844 protest meeting.

 This proved to be the last language festival due to the start of the First Schleswig War.

-Other meetings
+Later meetings, 18501900

 During the 1850s a number of folk festivals took place, with the first in 1851 and the last in 1859.
 However, these saw fewer participants, because the main theme of the Danish language had declined in importance.
 Several language charters had been introduced during this period, while Danish had also become the language of schools in some parts of south Jutland.

 People continued to hold meetings and parties at Skamlingsbanken on different occasions and a small cafe was built in 1868 to accommodate the numerous visitors.
-In 1883, a large meeting of Nordic folk high school principals and high school teachers took place and in the years around 1900 many people celebrated with lectures on Midsummer day.
-On 4 June 1906 the poet Bjørnstjerne Bjørnson spoke in front of 10,000 people at Højskamling saying:
+In 1883, a large meeting of Nordic folk high school principals and high school teachers took place.